 An estimated 200 million gallons of used oil ends up in our nation’s waterways each year affecting lakes, streams, vegetation, groundwater, fish, wildlife, and people.
 The County of El Dorado has many locations that will accept used oil and used oil filters for free.
-In addition to the Permanent Collections Centers located throughout the county, you can click here to find a Certified Used Oil Collection Center near you.
+Click here to find a Certified Used Oil Collection Center near you.

 Please remember the following information before taking used oil and/or used oil filters to a collection center:

 In some communities, residents can have waste oil picked up by their solid waste company.
 Click the links below or call to contact your local waste hauler to find out if these services are available in your area:

 The marina program helps recreational boaters prevent releases of oil from their boats.
 Boaters are provided with oil absorbent pads and pillows that they can place in the bottom bilge area of their boats.
 The oil absorbent floats on the bilge water, skimming and holding any

 floating oil.
 When these absorbents become saturated with oil, they can be dropped off free of charge at any one of the 12 collection sites at lakes Folsom, Jenkinson (Sly Park), Ice House, Union Valley, Echo, Fallen Leaf and Lake Tahoe.
 For a complete list of these facilities and hours of operation please

 Off Road/Rubicon Trail Program This program helps four wheel drive enthusiasts prevent releases of oil to the trails.
 Off roaders are provided with oil absorbent pads they can use to collect any spilled oil.
 Saturated absorbent can be dropped off free of charge at collection facilities located at each end of the Rubicon Trail.
 (Wentworth Springs, Loon Lake, and McKinney) For tips on how off roaders can prevent spills and properly respond if a spill occurs,